WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 to our ESP32.

 First, place the (1x6) socket headers in the motor/encoder holes closest to the edges of the board.
+You will have one of the headers over on one edge of the board and the other all the way over on the other side.

 <img src="photos/headerForEncoder.jpg" width="300">